-CHEMICAL REACTION ENGINEERING - I
+CHEMICAL REACTION ENGINEERING - I (15A08504)

-- The emphasis of this course is on the fundamentals of reaction kinetics and chemical reactor operation. - The overall goal of this course is to develop a critical approach toward understanding complex reaction systems and elucidating chemical reactor design. - Integrate concepts from science & engineering to constitute a basis for the design of chemical reactor, a key element in the design of chemical process. - Provide a foundation on deriving rate expressions for and the knowledge about product distribution in multip auto catalytic reactions
+- The emphasis of this course is on the fundamentals of chemical reaction kinetics and chemical reactor operation. - The overall goal of this course is to develop a critical approach toward understanding complex reaction systems and elucidating chemical reactor design. - Integrate concepts from science & engineering to constitute a basis for the design of chemical reactor, a key element in the design of chemical process. - Provide a foundation on deriving rate expressions for series, parallel, reversible reactions and the knowledge about product distribution in multiple reactions, recycle reactors and auto catalytic reactions